 Saara: Definitely.
 I may not have worked in health libraries without the Cadetship experience.
 My first love is public libraries and I had anticipated remaining in that sector, however, I was keen to learn about other types of libraries and special libraries interested me.
 But translating interest into experience can be difficult, particularly when thinking about special libraries where there tend to be fewer openings.
 I am still learning about health care and supporting health professionals, though it is undeniable that the experience opened doors for me in research support, training, advanced searching, special collections, and marketing which now benefit me in my new position.
 Indeed, the biggest impact it had on my career was that it enabled me to secure a higher level librarian role (in a Health Library) in a much quicker timeframe than I had dared hope for.
 I now plan to stay in the Health Library sector for years to come.

 Nga Man: My experience as a Library Cadet changed my career plans.
-I was always interested in working in special libraries, but I only had slight experience of specials from working in a law library overseas and expected to complete the internship at the Australian Parliamentary Library secured at the end of my degree.
+I was always interested in working in special libraries, but I only had slight experience of specials from working in a law library overseas and expected to complete the internship at the Australian Parliamentary Library secured at the end of my Masters degree.
 I had been expecting to go down the path of law librarianship.
 But then the Cadetship provided me with insight into how hospital libraries work and medical librarian career paths.
 It allowed me to combine librarianship with my previous career in nursing, which was another huge bonus.
 The impact on my career path has been beyond my expectations, and it linked me to my next career opportunity.
 My supervisors were very encouraging and showed great support for my career development.

 What were the biggest benefits for you in undertaking the Cadetship?